Milan

 When to go: seasonality and periods to prioritise

-Milan can be visited year-round, but certain periods concentrate the bulk of the cultural and event offering.
-The Fashion Week (February and September) turns the city into a giant catwalk: palaces are fully booked 6 months in advance, rates double, and starred restaurants take no more reservations.
-If you seek the buzz and accept the surcharge, these weeks are electric.
+Milan can be visited year-round, but certain periods concentrate the bulk of the cultural and event offer.
+The Fashion Week (February and September) turns the city into a giant runway: palaces are fully booked 6 months in advance, rates double, and starred restaurants take no more reservations.
+If you seek the buzz and accept the surcharge, these weeks are electrifying.
 Otherwise, avoid them.

-Milanese winter (November-March) is foggy, cold (0-8°C) and often rainy.
-But it is also the sales season (January), La Scala, exhibitions in private foundations (Prada, Trussardi) and a certain elegant melancholy that suits the city well.
+Milan's winter (November-March) is foggy, cold (0-8°C) and often rainy.
+But it is also the sales season (January), the Scala, exhibitions in private foundations (Prada, Trussardi) and a certain elegant melancholy that suits the city well.
 Rates drop 20 to 40% outside Fashion Week, and palace spas become precious refuges.

 MonthClimateCrowdsPalace rate (night)Events